CDSoft/luax/doc/readline.md

 a set of functions for use by applications that allow users to edit command lines as they are typed in.

-**Warning**: the LuaX readline module tries to dynamically load libreadline.
-If it fails, it uses basic functions with no editing and history capabilities.
+**Note**: the LuaX readline module tries to dynamically load libreadline.
+If it fails, it uses the linenoise module that has similar and slightly more limited editing and history capabilities.

+**Warning**: readline and linenoise have not been ported to Windows.
+The following functions work on Windows but are stubbed using the C `fgets` function.
+The history can not be saved on Windows.

 ``` lua
 readline.name(appname)